abonham/BKM-10Rduino/README.md

 Downside is that you'll need to edit the `constants.h` file with key codes for your specific remote control.
 There's another sketch called `find_ir_codes` that will just dump the codes to the serial monitor, which you can copy and paste into the constants file.

-All you need the the same TTL to RS485 module as above and any cheap three pin IR sensor.
+All you need is the same TTL to RS485 module as above and any cheap three pin IR sensor.
 You'll also still need to make a DB9 cable.

 DB9 Pin 1 -> RS485 GND
 DB9 Pin 2 -> RS485 B